UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Always close the cold water valve and open the faucet to relieve pressure before starting any plumbing work.

-Safety comes first, and in plumbing, that means controlling the water flow.
+Safety comes first, and in any plumbing project, that means establishing absolute control over the water flow.
 Locate the oval-shaped shut-off valve on the cold water line you identified earlier.
-Turn it clockwise (to the right) until it stops turning.
-If your home is older and the valve feels seized or stuck, do not force it, as this could break the valve stem.
-In that case, you may need to shut off the main water supply to the entire house for a short period.
+Turn it clockwise (to the right) until it stops turning completely.
+As mentioned during your pre-installation inspection, never force a valve that feels permanently stuck, as breaking the stem will cause an immediate and uncontrolled leak.
+If the under-sink valve will not budge, you will need to shut off the main water supply to your entire house temporarily.

 Once the valve is closed, go back up to your kitchen sink and turn on the cold water faucet.
 You will see a brief flow of water that quickly trickles to a stop.
-Leave the faucet open for a moment to ensure all remaining pressure is relieved from the line.
-This simple step prevents water from spraying out at you when you unscrew the connections under the sink.
+Leave the faucet open for a few minutes to ensure all remaining pressure is relieved from the line.
+This simple but critical step prevents trapped water from spraying out at you when you unscrew the connections under the sink.

 Illustration comparing permanent and renter-friendly mounting options for an under-sink water filter.